CalebMohamed/calebnm-portfolio/hugo/content/blogs/2025/when-things-go-dark.md

 But there are some aspects where you are letting the outside world in.
 There is a real need for security because of hostile strangers and runaway scripts roaming the landscape.
-Ultimately, its a give and take, despite the vulnerability, I hope to reach real people with my words
+Ultimately, its a give and take: despite the vulnerability, I hope to reach real people with my words
-- to reach people *outside*.
+\- to reach people *outside*.

 This is quite a basic point that I've known for a while, but it's especially hit home with the physical distance I have to my webserver.